nagarajankarthik/TransMLA/qwen3.md

 \frac{\alpha}{q_n}(U[ q_1, q_3, q_5, q_7]; U[ q_2, q_4, q_6, q_8])^R \cdot \frac{\beta}{k_n} ( U[ k_1, k_3, k_5, k_7]; U[ k_2, k_4, k_6, k_8])^R
 $$

+Since the terms $\frac{\alpha}{q_n}$ and $\frac{\beta}{k_n}$ are now outside of the rotation operation involving matrix multiplication with $U$, the RMSNorm operation can be applied after the rotation, thereby avoiding the need to optimize $U$ separately.
+The current hypothesis is that the "standard RMSNorm" mentioned by the TransMLA authors [here](https://github.com/MuLabPKU/TransMLA/issues/38) refers to simply dividing each element of query and key by the square root of the sum of the squares of elements across all heads.

 If a single weight is used for all channels, this problem can be avoided.